Madison de Rozario, Paralympian, Athletics

 She made her Paralympic debut as the youngest athlete on the 2008 Australian Paralympic Team.
 She’s the first Australian to win the elite women’s wheelchair race at the London Marathon in 2018, and in 2021, she became the first Australian woman to win the New York Marathon.

-At the Tokyo 2020 Paralympic Games, Madison took home medals in three of her four events.
-She became a Paralympic champion when she won her first gold in the 800m T53, and topped off her Tokyo campaign with a stunning win in the Marathon T54 on the final day of the Games.
+Going into the Tokyo 2020 Paralympic Games, Madison was the reigning women’s 800m T53 world champion.
+She won her first gold in this event at Tokyo 2020.
+She topped off her Tokyo campaign with a stunning win in the Marathon T54 on the final day of the Games.
+She took home medals in three of her four events.

 Since Tokyo 2020, Madison has gone from strength to strength.
 In 2022 she was named Athlete of the Year at the Women in Sport awards, and in 2023 won both the London and Sydney marathon.